Connect with us

 (i) Brand

-Being a manufactured product that involves mixing of different components, cement grade varies from one brand to the other.
+Being a manufactured product that involves the mixing of different components, cement grade varies from one brand to the other.

 Choose a reputable brand and seller and check for certification to ensure there is adherence to manufacturing standards.